FMS SMORE NEWSLETTER

 **If you have any questions, please contact me firstname.lastname@example.org. **

 Students should remember to check their email throughout the day, each day and check for announcements in Google Classroom.
 I post the elective schedule to Google Classroom every Sunday afternoon as well as any other information then will need to know for the week ahead.
 Students have also been encouraged to keep track of grades and assignments.
-We have about three weeks remaining in this quarter.
 I don't want anyone to get so far behind that they feel overwhelmed or as if they are in a hopeless situation.
 Communicate with teachers.
 HELP US HELP YOU!

-Band 6: 6th grade band students are still working hard on developing characteristic sounds on their instruments.
-We have been working through warm-up exercises and building the physical skills necessary to perform at the highest level.
-Students have been assigned their first piece of "concert" music.
-These playing assignments will allow us all to track their progress and set up a potential virtual band concert.
-Over the next few weeks, we will be adding more music.
+Band 6: 6th grade band students are working hard on developing characteristic sounds on their instruments.
+We have been working through warm-up exercises and building the physical skills necessary to play and instrument success.
+Students are also being assigned various short playing assignments that will allow us all to track their progress.
+Over the next few weeks, we will begin working on concert music.
 Please encourage your child to practice daily and give positive feedback when you hear they are really working hard.

-Band 7: 7th grade band students should have completed all of the parts of Celtic Air and Dance No. 2 as of last week.
-I still have quite a few students who are missing all three parts of this assignment.
-A second piece has already been assigned with the first part being due on Wednesday March 3.
-Students have the entire 90 minute class period to work on all of the music that has been or will be assigned and receive immediate feedback.
+Band 7: 7th grade band students are working on Celtic Air and Dance No. 2.
+Last week, the second half of the piece (measures 36 to the end) was due in Smartmusic.
+I have quite a few students who did not turn in this assignment.
+This week, the first part of the piece (measures 1-36) is due.
+Students have the entire class period to work on this piece and receive immediate feedback.
 Outside of class, I am asking for just a few minutes of meaningful practice time each day.
-This does not necessarily mean they have to play their instrument.
-They can work on notes, fingerings, and/or rhythms all while humming along with their part.
-All recordings must be submitted via Smartmusic.
+This does not necessarily mean they have to play.
+They can work on notes, fingerings, and/or rhythms.

-Band 8: 8th grade band students should have completed all of the parts of Celtic Air and Dance No. 2 as of last week.
-I still have quite a few students who are missing all three parts of this assignment.
-A second piece has already been assigned with the first part being due on Wednesday March 3.
-Students have the entire 90 minute class period to work on all of the music that has been or will be assigned and receive immediate feedback.
+Band 8: 8th grade band students are working on Celtic Air and Dance No. 2.
+Last week, the second half of the piece (measures 36 to the end) was due in Smartmusic.
+I have quite a few students who did not turn in this assignment.
+This week, the first part of the piece (measures 1-36) is due.
+Students have the entire class period to work on this piece and receive immediate feedback.
 Outside of class, I am asking for just a few minutes of meaningful practice time each day.
-This does not necessarily mean they have to play their instrument.
-They can work on notes, fingerings, and/or rhythms all while humming along with their part.
-All recordings must be submitted via Smartmusic.
+This does not necessarily mean they have to play.
+They can work on notes, fingerings, and/or rhythms.

-Music Appreciation 7: We have completed our study of the music of the Classical Era.
-The students will take a quiz on this topic on Thursday.
-Following the quiz, we will start on the music of the Romantic Era.
-We will talk about events that occured during this time (1820-1900), composers and their works, major musical accomplishments, and key points about the classical era overall.
+Music Appreciation 7: We have completed our study of the music of the baroque era.
+The students will take a quiz on this topic on Tuesday.
+Following the quiz, we will start on the music of the classical era.
+We will talk about events that occured during this time (1750-1820), major musical accomplishments, and key points about the classical era overall.

 8TH GRADE TEAM